impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 So passing Ruby code directly to the `ruby` interpreter in your terminal (via the `-e` flag) is one of the two scenarios which will cause `rbenv` to assume that any **subsequent** args are meant to be positional args, not flags to the `ruby` command itself.

 Regarding the 2nd pattern (`--`), I've seen it used in terminal commands before but I doubt I could explain its purpose.

+What does `--` actually signify?
 StackOverflow [saves the day again](https://web.archive.org/web/20220623104640/https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean){:target="_blank" rel="noopener"}:

 <center style="margin-bottom: 3em">
   <a target="_blank" href="/assets/images/double-dash.png">